Competition in Costly Talk

-I address the above questions with a costly signaling game between an uninformed decision maker and two senders with common information and conflicting interests.
-The two senders observe the realization of a random variable---the state---and then simultaneously or privately deliver a report to the decision maker.
+I address the above questions with a costly signaling game between an uninformed decision maker and two perfectly informed senders with conflicting interests.
+The two senders observe the realization of a random variable---the state---and then privately deliver a report to the decision maker.
 These reports are literal statements about the realized state.
-Senders can misreport such information, but incur ``misreporting costs'' that are increasing in the magnitude of misrepresentation.
+Senders can misreport such information, but incur misreporting costs that are increasing in the magnitude of misrepresentation.
 By contrast, reporting truthfully is costless.
 After observing the reports, the decision maker must select one of two alternatives.
 At the end of the game, each player obtains a payoff that depends on the realized state and on the alternative selected by the decision maker.
-I assume that the payoff players receive from the selection of the first alternative is increasing with the state, while the payoff players receive from the selection of the other alternative is normalized to zero in every state.
-Players prefer the first alternative in relatively higher states, whereas they prefer the second alternative in relatively lower states.
-Therefore, the state is a valence parameter, and it can be thought of as representing the relative quality of the two alternatives.\footnote{For example, the state can represent the leadership or competence of politicians, the durability or product quality of commercial goods, and the fitness with the state of the world of policies.}

-Throughout the paper, I restrict attention to equilibria where the decision maker's posterior beliefs satisfy a first-order stochastic dominance condition with respect to the senders' reports.
-Under this condition, the decision maker's expected payoff from selecting the first alternative does not decrease when senders announce that the state takes higher values.
-This condition is natural given that reports are literal, misreporting is costly, and the decision maker's payoff from selecting the first alternative is increasing in the state.
-It imposes some sort of monotonicity on the senders' reporting strategies, and thus it is akin to restrictions that are widely used in many economic applications, such as in auction theory and in models of communication with lying costs.